-There’s something about Margaux
+There’s Something About Margaux

 25.01.18 – Wine Investment –

 Of course, the unusual thing about Mouton is that they have a different label every year, and it is always quite exciting seeing what they are going to come up with next.
-Prince Charles has designed one, Picasso another, all manner of famous people in fact, but until very recently they had the monopoly on the egregiously priced “different bottle”.
+Prince Charles has designed one, Picasso another, all manner of famous people in fact – but until very recently they had the monopoly on the egregiously priced ‘different bottle’.

-In light of this it is moderately surprising that other producers haven’t pulled the same move more often.
-Angelus celebrated its elevation to Grand Cru Classe A status by revealing a different bottle in 2012, but unfortunately it was such a disappointing vintage after 2009 and 2010 that it failed to attract much attention.
+In light of this, it is surprising that other producers haven’t pulled the same move more often.
+Angelus celebrated its elevation to Grand Cru Classe A status by revealing a different bottle in 2012.
+Unfortunately, it was such a disappointing vintage after 2009 and 2010 that it failed to attract much attention.

 But now we have Margaux 2015.
-Widely considered “wine of the vintage” it was released in June 2016 at just over £4,000 per case, and it participated in the warming sentiment towards the market rising to the £7,000 mark by November last year.
+Widely considered ‘wine of the vintage’, it was released in June 2016 at just over £4,000 per case, and it participated in the warming sentiment towards the market rising to the £7,000 mark by November last year.

 All of which makes what is happening to Margaux 2015 right now very interesting indeed.

-To return to Mouton 2000 for a moment, we can rant and rave as much as we like about how wrong we think the price might be, but it matters not a jot because there is an active market at the price.
+To return to Mouton 2000 for a moment, we can rant and rave as much as we like about how wrong we think the price might be, but it doesn’t matter a jot – because there is an active market at the price.
 It has stood the test of time.

 We await developments with baited breath, mindful of the cautionary tale of Lafite 2008.
-Lafite added an embossed Chinese figure of 8 to its bottle that year, in deference to the new consumer on the block.
+Lafite added an embossed Chinese figure of 8 to its bottle that year, in deference to the consumer on the block.
 It certainly acted as an inducement to buyers.
 Unfortunately it did not act as a deterrent to sellers:

 We don’t yet know how all this turns out, obviously, but one of the options is that Margaux 2015 retains its premium, due to the market’s perception of the importance of Paul Pontallier.
-Another is that it “does a Lafite 2008”.
-Either way it will have the usual crowd moaning about the failings of fine wine as an investment, when in fact this is a perfect expression of market forces at work.
+Another is that it ‘does a Lafite 2008’.
+Either way, it will have the usual crowd moaning about the failings of the fine wine investments market, when in fact this is a perfect expression of market forces at work.